Who We Are

-To address the growing access to justice gap, the Bar’s Pro Bono Program has developed programs that cast a wide net in meeting the legal needs of low-income District residents.
+To address the growing access to justice gap, the Bar’s Pro Bono Center has developed programs that cast a wide net in meeting the legal needs of low-income District residents.
 People who need probate or landlord and tenant help, for example, can attend the D.C.
 Superior Court resource centers.
 Small business owners and nonprofits can contact the Community Economic Development Project.
 Brief advice on any civil legal matter is dispensed at the Saturday Advice & Referral Clinic.
-Through these types of programs and with the help of attorney volunteers, the Pro Bono Program reaches tens of thousands of residents each year.
+Through these types of programs and with the help of attorney volunteers, the Pro Bono Center reaches tens of thousands of residents each year.

 Improve the Legal System

 Since its inception the Bar has kept a fundamental commitment to protect the integrity of the profession, creating the Clients’ Security Fund in the same year to reimburse clients for losses caused by the dishonest conduct of D.C.
 Bar members.
 In addition, the Office of Bar Counsel and Board on Professional Responsibility work hand in hand to protect the public and the courts from unethical conduct by D.C.
 Bar members and to protect members from unfounded complaints.

 To provide easy access to legal ethics rules and opinions, the Bar updates a searchable directory of all opinions issued by the Legal Ethics Committee.
 The Bar also provides guidance about the interpretation and application of the D.C.
 Rules of Professional Conduct through its helpline.